 Returning to Houston, my goal was to pursue my dream of becoming a lawyer and, eventually, respond to the call to public service.
 While at South Texas College of Law, I recognized the value in actively competing in moot court and mock trial competitions.
 I recognized that such competitive experiences would make me a better trial lawyer and advocate.

 After law school, I had the honor of clerking for an appellate justice at the Fourteenth Court of Appeals, which taught me the meaning of judicial restraint and respect for the rule of law.
 This translated into my partnership in a mid-sized civil defense firm, where I had a statewide trial and appellate practice for over a decade.
-Thereafter, I was honored when the Harris County Commissioners’ Court unanimously appointed me as Judge of County Civil Court at Law Number One, and I am grateful to you for electing me twice to that bench.
-In 2015, Governor Greg Abbott appointed me as Judge of the 165th Civil District Court.
+Thereafter, I was honored to serve in the judiciary for over five years as Judge of the 165th Civil District Court and County Civil Court at Law No. 1.
+In 2017, Governor Greg Abbott appointed me as Judge of the 190th Civil District Court.